 [Editor’s note: “7 U.S. Stocks to Buy on Coronavirus Weakness” is regularly updated to included the latest analysis of the rapidly evolving coronavirus situation and which stocks to buy.]

-But, not all is hope lost, and now may be the time to actually look for U.S. stocks to buy on the dip.
+But, not all hope is lost, and now may be the time to actually look for U.S. stocks to buy on the dip.
 For a few reasons.

-So, as opposed to running away from stocks during this scary time, I’m running towards them, building a portfolio of long-term winning assets at heavily discounted prices.
+So, as opposed to running away from U.S. stocks during this scary time, I’m running towards them, building a portfolio of long-term winning assets at heavily discounted prices.

 I’ve already picked some Chinese stocks to buy once coronavirus fears fade.
 Now, I’m picking seven U.S. stocks to buy once coronavirus fears fade.
 Those seven strong U.S. stocks to buy include: